 South African Foods & Winemaking

-Recorded live on location in Stellenbosch, South Africa, where I chat with a local foodie and blogger, Natalie from Tailsofamermaid.com about South Afrian BBQ styles, road trip food, and wine.
-I also learn more about the history of winemaking in South Africa while chatting with a winemaker at Jordan Wines.
+This delicious episode was Rachelle’ first food and travel podcast.
+Recorded live on location in Stellenbosch, South Africa, Rachelle chats with a local foodie and blogger, Natalie from Tailsofamermaid.com about South Afrian BBQ styles, road trip food, and wine.
+You’ll also learn more about the history of winemaking in South Africa with a winemaker at Jordan Wines.

 Croatian Coasts & Cuisine